Red Lentil Dip is a perfect last minute appetizer for parties. Spicy and a little tangy, this dip will disappear so fast!

 Red lentil dip will definitely be a big hit in your house and you will be making it quite often.

-Sumac could be considered as the most important ingredient for lentil dip, so try to find it before preparing this tasty and healthy dip.
+My favorite spice in this recipe is sumac.
+So it should be considered as the most important ingredient for red lentil dip.
+I recommend you to find it before preparing this tasty and healthy dip.

 - ¼ cup rice